N-Wouda/ALNS/paper/paper.md

 The package can easily be installed through `pip`.
 Further, our detailed [documentation](https://alns.readthedocs.io/) provides a complete reference of the functionality available in the package.
-We also present several complete implementations solving instances of the travelling salesman problem, a capacitated vehicle routing problem, a cutting stock problem, and a project scheduling problem.
+We also present several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, and the resource-constrained project scheduling problem.
 These implementations can help users quickly get started solving their own problems using `alns`.

 # References